frederic-perez/AmE-dictionary/data/dictionary.md

 __podjo__
 __podna__ _n_ :two: _slang_ Podna is a very close, or just a friend of yours.
 __Podunk town__
-__pogrom__ _n_ :dart::five: (pogroms) An organized, often officially encouraged massacre or persecution of a minority group, especially one conducted against Jews.
+__pogrom__ _n_ :dart::six: (pogroms) An organized, often officially encouraged massacre or persecution of a minority group, especially one conducted against Jews.
 __poignance__ _n_
 __poignant__ _adj_ :three: Making you feel sad or full of pit. _This is another, more poignant example._ _A poignant ceremony._
 __poinsettia__ _n_ :pencil2: